adryd325/misc-projects/README.md

 # misc-projects
-small projects hosted on adryd.co, most are hacks made in a short amount of time
+small projects hosted on adryd.co, not deserving of their own repository the majority are small things I taped together in a day.